FoofooTheGuy/VidInjector9000/VidInjector9002-CLI/README.md

 ----

-The same as the previous one, except with an output .tar which will contain a luma game patch.
+The same as the previous one, except with an output .tar which will contain a Luma LayeredFS game patch.
 (Only use this if INT:SPLITPATCH is set in the input .vi9p)

 Usage: